 Another Breakaway tour (if you haven't already guessed, Breakaway specializes in arts and crafts tours in India), this one concentrates on the textile communities in Maheshwar (famous for Maheshwari saris) and Bagh in Madhya Pradesh.
 You'll also get to explore historic Mandu.
 Highlights of the trip include a visit to WomenWeave, a trust dedicated to improving the livelihoods of rural women weavers.
 You'll be able to try your hand at the loom and participate in a workshop facilitated by the trust.
 In Bagh, you'll learn about traditional block printing and get to observe the techniques, including dying, printing, washing, and block making.
 You'll be able to participate in the printing process as well.

-Breakaway, in conjunction with R&A Designs (facilitator Renuka has lived and worked with craftspeople in Kashmir for a decade), runs a four day trip in and around Srinagar that promises unique and personal interactions with artisans as well as an experience of the region's culture and architecture.
+Breakaway, in conjunction with R&A Designs (facilitator Renuka has lived and worked with craftspeople in Kashmir for a decade), runs a 4-day trip in and around Srinagar that promises unique and personal interactions with artisans as well as an experience of the region's culture and architecture.
 The trip includes a guided heritage walk through the Old City and a traditional Wazwan feast.

-From Lost to Found Travel, a boutique travel company based in Pennsylvania in the US, designs custom tours in India with a focus on engaging themed tours.
-Their Crafts and Textiles Tours include destinations all over India, such as Kolkata and West Bengal, Orissa, Gujarat, Kashmir, Madhya Pradesh, Assam, Jharkhand, and Chattisgarh.
-They will come up with the perfect itinerary based on your needs and interests.Continue to 9 of 10 below.
+From Lost to Found Travel, a boutique travel company based in Pennsylvania in the US designs custom tours in India with a focus on engaging themed tours.
+Their Crafts and Textiles Tours include destinations all over India, such as Kolkata and West Bengal, Odisha, Gujarat, Kashmir, Madhya Pradesh, Assam, Jharkhand, and Chattisgarh.
+They will come up with the perfect itinerary based on your needs and interests.